walkawayy/TR1X/docs/tr1/GAMEFLOW.md

       <code>strings</code>
     </td>
     <td rowspan="12">String-to-string map</td>
-    <td rowspan="12">Yes</td>
+    <td rowspan="12">No</td>
     <td colspan="2">
       Key and puzzle item names.
 The possible types are as follows.
-An empty map is permitted.
+If this map is missing, or is missing an item's name, the game will use a suitable default value.
     </td>
   </tr>
   <tr valign="top">